 The competition is first conducted provincially and facilitated by the appilcable association, in this case OACETT.
 The Ontario capstone competition is held in October, where the top three Ontario finalists selected by OACETT's Awards Subcommittee go on to the provincial finals.
 The winner of the provincial finals competition is selected by OACETT members and non-members across Ontario via an online voting system and goes on to the national competition held virtually in November.

 The Ontario Capstone Competition took place on Wednesday, October 15, 2025.
 This year, we were fortunate to have six innovative submissions from colleges across Ontario.
 During the capstone competition, the audience selected a winner.
 We are pleased to announce that Adam Beik and Sam Davis from Seneca Polytechnic's Computer Engineering Technology Program won first place for their invention, 'The Screenspeeder Wireless Web Controller for the Visually Impaired.'
-Adam and Sam won a $ 1,000 cash prize and will go on to represent Ontario in the NEAT Week National Competition, taking place on Tuesday, November 25, 2025, 1:00 PM - 2:00 PM ET.
-To register and vote for your favorite engineering technology capstone project from across Canada, please click the button below.
+Adam and Sam won a $ 1,000 cash prize and will go on to represent Ontario in the NEAT Week National Competition.

 1. Showcasing Your Achievements